Joao010/backend-tasklist/README.md

 # backend-tasklist
-Project created with the objective of training the use of NodeJS in the backend using PostgreSQL as a database
+Project created with the objective of demonstrating my training with NodeJS in the backend using PostgreSQL as a database